john-azzaro/CommandLine_Git_GitHub_Checklist/README.md

 <br>

 ## Pulling Upstream Changes
-   > To update the local repository with the remote repository (i.e. bring repository is up to date):
+   > To update the local repository with the remote repository (i.e. bring repository is up to date).
-   > In other words, this is pulling from master your local machine (which may be behind).
+   > In other words, you are "pulling" from "master" to your local machine (which may be behind).
    ```
    git pull origin master
    ```